ikucan/pykafarr/README.md

 ### Pykafarr is a library for efficientlly streaming typed Kafka messages in Python.

 Messages are read on the rdkafka client and transformed into an Arrow record batch.
-This is then wrapped as a Pandas data frame an returned to the Python client.
+This is then wrapped as a Pandas data frame and returned to the Python client.

 The data frame contains a columns for each field of the message as defined in the Avro schema for the message.
 There is an additional meta-data column for message offset.
 Frames are guaranteed to be homogenous - only messages from one schema will be included in a frame.
 If there is a message schema change the _poll_ will return early.
 Eg: if messages A,A,A,A,A,B,B,B,B,B arrive the _poll(MaxInt, MaxInt)_ will return early with 5 rows of A and 5 rows of B upon the subsequent invocation.
 Clearly, this behaviour erodes some of the efficiencies if we typically receive messages with mixed schemas, such as A,B,A,B,A,B....